hamonangann/go-request-parser/README.md

 ### Update log

-1. Add form with CSRF feature
+1. Add form with CSRF feature.
+To use CSRF, make `.env` file, use `.env.example` as template